Burnt Flavour How to save your pod system

 Rescue protocol in 6 steps

-Take 2-3 very light puffs without pressing the fire button, then one short puff at reduced power.
-If it still tastes slightly harsh, wait another 2-3 minutes.
+2–3 very lightpuffs Without pressing the fire button, take a short puff at reduced power.
+If it still tastes slightly harsh, wait another 2-3 minutes. -

 When saving lives is no longer worthwhile